NeCTAR-RC/nectarcloud-tier0doco/articles/Cloud Expert--DOCID19/Authentication--DOCID41/Getting Started--DOCID74.md

 ## Virtual Machine Authentication

-To create a key pair in NecTAR Cloud, please see the below instruction:
+To create a key pair in NecTAR Cloud:

-- Login to NeCTAR Dashboard[dashboard]
+- Login to NeCTAR [Dashboard][dashboard]

-- Select a project from the project drop down list and click 'Access & Security', you should see the below screenshots which have a list of existing keys:
+- Select a project from the project drop down list and click 'Access & Security', your screen should look similar to the following screenshots, which have a list of existing keys:

 ![`key1`](images/key1.png)
 ![`key2`](images/key2.png)

-- You can click the 'Create Key Pair' button to create a new key pair, see the below screenshot:
+- You can click the 'Create Key Pair' button to create a new key pair:

 ![`key3`](images/key3.png)

 - After entering the key pair name and click 'Create Key Pair' button, the system